Savings Account Comparison

 Who pays more interest on $10,000?
 Openbank pays $385 more than Charles Schwab Bank annually ($400 vs $15).

-Choose Charles Schwab Bank if you're an iPhone user, or you want Zelle for quick transfers.
+Choose Charles Schwab Bank if you want Zelle for quick transfers.
 Choose Openbank if getting the best rate matters most.

 Comparison of Charles Schwab Bank vs Openbank savings accounts